AnthonyRuffino/mapplied/README.md

 # socket-hub
-NodeJS module for registering multiple socket-io bindings
+NodeJS module for the distributive calculating, verifying and ultimately simulating of virtual spaces using hash-link algorithms.